 By eliminating their focus on the unprofitable segments and doubling-down on their focus on the most profitable ones, a company will see much higher profit margins very quickly.

-Get started with JBV today and explore your most profitable segments.
+Get started with JBVal today and explore your most profitable segments.

-Another power tip to small business owners and their advisors from us at JBV!
+Another power tip to small business owners and their advisors from us at JBVal!